Enhancement and Suppression of Decay Rates in an Accelerated Fermionic Cavity Coupled to a Massive Field: Uniformly Accelerated Cavity: Decay Rate Analysis

 \section{Uniformly Accelerated Cavity: Decay Rate Analysis}

 In this section, we analyze the decay probability of a fermionic particle confined to an accelerated cavity mode, leveraging the causal structure of Rindler spacetime and the constraints of quantum field theory to derive the expression for the decay rate.
 Our analysis emphasizes the role of spatial disjointness between Rindler wedges, particle number conservation, and the structure of the interaction Hamiltonian, ensuring consistency with the Unruh effect in curved spacetime.
+We note that the term `particle number conservation' used here refers to the conservation of total excitations in the interaction process between the cavity and external fields, as described in the accelerated frame's Fock space.
+The decay is stimulated by the Unruh thermal bath perceived by the accelerated cavity, which drives transitions from cavity excitations to excitations in the external field.
+Our analysis focuses on such stimulated transitions between specific states, not on vacuum particle production, and the particle number is defined with respect to the Rindler mode expansion appropriate for the accelerated cavity.
+This is distinct from the Unruh effect, where an accelerated observer detects particles in the Minkowski vacuum due to the different definition of particles in Rindler versus inertial quantization.